cah-98/PlateUp-MorePlayersMod/README.md

 9. Change the Max players to whatever you wish between 4 and theoretically 128 (Due to it being the max steam lobbies supports, however i have not tested it for that many players).
 10. Save the file.
 11. Start the game up and invite some friends!
 They also require the mod however!

+Extra note: Everyone has to join the lobby before anyone presses the buttons to create a character.
+Otherwise you will only be allowed four players.
+This is due to a small bug i haven't figured out yet.